 package selection argument, respectively.
 The corresponding

-autoconf macros are AC_ARG_ENABLE
+autoconf macros are AC_ARG_ENABLE and AC_ARG_WITH.

 Those procedures must be called before calling cf-init

-or cf-init-gauche-extension
+or cf-init-gauche-extension.

 The feature and package arguments must be a symbol.